OtleyMakerSpace/oms-display/README.md

 Uses [GL Transitions](https://gl-transitions.com/) for nice transition effects between images.
 Available GL Transitions gallery is [here](https://gl-transitions.com/gallery)

+On Mondays (except bank holidays (configurable)), displays [Wharfedale Men's Shed](https://wharfedalemensshed.org.uk/) images.

+On the last Sunday of the month (can be disabled), displays [Repair Café](https://www.repaircafe.org/en/cafe/leeds-repair-cafe-network/) images.

-Displays [Wharfedale Men's Shed](https://wharfedalemensshed.org.uk/) images on Mondays (except bank holidays (configurable)), Otley Maker Space images on other days.
+Displays Otley Maker Space images on other days.

 Downloads the bank holidays from https://www.gov.uk/bank-holidays if needed.

-Optionally publishes MQTT messages which specify which set of daily images is being displayed.
+Optionally publishes MQTT messages which specify which "theme" is being used.
 This is used to sync the RGB LED matrix display theme to this one.

 The slide show runs on a Raspberry Pi, which reboots at the end of the night.